 In 2009, Brazil became a pioneer when it launched flex-fuel motorcycles.
-In only 20 months after launch, Flex motorcycles already represent 16% of total sales during the period.
+Six years after launch, flex motorcycles already represent 24% of the fleet.
 They are also an innovative, low-cost vehicle that could represent an export opportunity.

 Ethanol can also sometimes be used as a substitute for diesel, particularly in the sugar-energy sector and in the urban transportation of passengers and cargo, where it is desirable to use clean and renewable fuels.
 In such cases, the use of ethanol in captive fleets permits the development of technical solutions that are optimized for ethanol.
 Stockholm, Sweden and São Paulo, Brazil have been on the forefront in the use of ethanol-powered buses for urban transportation.